-Danning Factoria Detaile Requirement Feature Details Web Deploy 3.6 for Hosting Servers Supports the installation of Web Deploy Packages.
+Requirement Feature Details Web Deploy 3.6 for Hosting Servers Supports the installation of Web Deploy Packages.
 To install this tool, use the Web Platform Installer.
 URL Rewrite 2.1 Supports URL rewrites for Sitecore when installed as a Web Deploy Packages.
 To install this tool, use the Web Platform Installer.
 Microsoft SQL Server Supports the Download and install DacFx x86.
-Data-Tier Application Framework (DacFx) installation of .dac files in Web Download and install DacFX x64. version 2017 (x86 and x64) Deploy Packages This must be installed on servers that have been assigned a Sitecore server role and where you are going to install DAC packages: In the XP Scaled topology: Content Management Processing • Collection Reference Data Sitecore CortexTM Processing Engine Sitecore CortexTM Reporting service To ensure that DacFx works correctly, you must install its system requirements including Microsoft System CLR Types for SQL Server 2017.
+Data-Tier Application Framework (DacFx) installation of .dac files in Web Deploy Download and install DacFX x64. version 2017 (x86 and x64) Packages This must be installed on servers that have been assigned a Sitecore server role and where you are going to install DAC packages: In the XP Scaled topology: Content Management • Processing • Collection Reference Data Sitecore CortexTM Processing Engine Sitecore CortexTM Reporting service To ensure that DacFx works correctly, you must install its system requirements including Microsoft System CLR Types for SQL Server 2017.
 If you are running an x64 environment, you must install both the x64 and x86 versions of DacFx and SQLSysCLRTypes.
-NOTE If DACFx fails to install, you can see the following error message when you use the framework: The SQL provider cannot run with dacpac option because of a missing dependency.
+NOTE If DACFx fails to install, you can see the following error message when you use the framework: The SOL provider cannot run with dacage.
+The SQL provider cannot run with dacpac option because of a missing dependency.
 Please make sure that DACFx is installed.
 For information about how to resolve this error, see this Sitecore Knowledge Base article.
-Microsoft ODBC Driver 13 for SQL Server Microsoft Command Line Utilities 13 for SQL Required by the Sitecore Installation Framework You must also install these utilities on the xConnect application server before running the Sitecore Installation Framework installation template for xConnect or the Single Developer workstation.